 The two Delay and Gate Generator Registers DGG\A and DGG\B as well as the DGG/P\A/B Extend register store data defining the length of the delay and the length of the gate in units of 10 ns (100 MHz clock) for either the gate and delay generator or for the pulser.
 These values can be set for channel A and B independently.
 The pulser is re-triggering after the defined delay time, i.e. the delay time + gate length defines the pulser repetition rate.
-With firmware revision 4.02 DGG\A has a 16bit and DGG\B a 24bit range for the delay setting The value of the delay for DDB\B is a composite of a high resolution value (10ns) and a coarse range value.
-Earlier firmware versions use only the fine (10ns) value.
+The value of the delay is a composite of a high resolution value (12.5ns) and a coarse range value which was added with firmware 6.0 to increase the possible time range up to 53.5s.
+Earlier firmware versions use only the fine (10) value.